-- iii.
+- III.
 All participants in provincial competitions (individual and team) must be determined no later than the Saturday preceding the provincial competition.
-In rugby, participants must be determined no later than the Tuesday preceding provincial competition. - iv.
+In rugby, participants must be determined no later than the Tuesday preceding provincial competition. - IV.
 NWT/Nunavut shall be allowed to compete on an exhibition basis in individual activities that are sponsored by the ASAA at the provincial level.

-E. Hosting Provincials
+D. Hosting Provincials

-- Each provincial competition shall be organized and administered by a school/committee approved initially by the host zone and subsequently by the ASAA Board of Governors. - ii.
-All schools/zones bidding to host provincials shall follow the bid guidelines as indicated in the Appendix of this handbook and on the ASAA website. - iii.
-Any group being given the responsibility of hosting an ASAA provincial championship event must adhere to ASAA Bylaws and Policies as set out in the ASAA Handbook. - iv.
+- Each provincial competition shall be organized and administered by a school/committee approved initially by the host zone and subsequently by the ASAA Board of Governors. - II.
+All schools/zones bidding to host provincials shall follow the bid guidelines as indicated in the Appendix of this handbook and on the ASAA website. - III.
+Any group being given the responsibility of hosting an ASAA provincial championship event must adhere to ASAA Bylaws and Policies as set out in the ASAA Handbook. - IV.
 All ASAA provincial events are to be alcohol, tobacco (including chewing tobacco, vaping), cannabis use in all forms and drug free for all players, coaches, parents, team personnel, officials and spectators.
-This applies to all activities held on school property and rented community facilities, including all outdoor facilities for events such as rugby, track and field, football, golf and cross country. - v.
-Legacy Clause To reflect special anniversaries or milestones for ASAA sanctioned sports e.g. 50th anniversary.
-The Executive Committee will have the discretion to modify tournament structure for that year. - vi.
-All food and beverages sold and provided at ASAA provincial championship events held in ASAA member school facilities must fit within the Choose Most Often and Choose Sometimes categories of the Alberta Nutritional Guidelines for Children and Youth, details of which can be found in the Appendix and on the ASAA website.
+This applies to all activities held on school property and rented community facilities, including all outdoor facilities for events such as rugby, track and field, football, golf and cross country. - V. Legacy Clause To reflect special anniversaries or milestones for ASAA sanctioned sports e.g. 50th anniversary.
+The Executive Committee will have the discretion to modify tournament structure for that year. - VI.
+All food and beverages sold and provided at ASAA provincial championship events held in ASAA member school facilities must fit within the Choose Most Often and Choose Sometimes categories of the Alberta Nutritional Guidelines for Children and Youth, details of which can be found in the Appendix and on the ASAA website. - VII.
+All ASAA team sports (excluding Football) require the participating teams to remain at their benches during intervals or play/half times.
+Teams will need to remain on the court/field and not use locker rooms during halftime and intervals of play.